German Literature Fund Grand Prize

 Kranichsteiner Literaturpreis is a literary prize of Germany.
-The Deutsche Literaturfonds (German Literature Fund) based in Darmstadt has been awarding the prize since 1983.
+The Deutscher Literaturfonds (German Literature Fund) based in Darmstadt has been awarding the prize since 1983.
 The prize money was raised in 2019 from €20,000 to €30,000.
 In addition to the main prize, the Kranichsteiner Literaturförderpreis is also awarded.
-In 2020 the Deutsche Literaturfonds renamed the prize to Großer Preis des Deutschen Literaturfonds (Grand Prize of the German Literature Fund) and the prize money has been raised to €50,000.
-It is awarded for an outstanding literary work, taking into account the current book.
+In 2020, the Deutscher Literaturfonds renamed the prize to Großer Preis des Deutschen Literaturfonds (Grand Prize of the German Literature Fund) and the prize money has been raised to €50,000.
+It is awarded for an outstanding literary work.